-Enrollment for the 2019-2020 School Year is now open!
-Visit the Open Enrollment page and fill out an application here.
-(Parents of current students: use re-enrollment form.)
+Enrollment for the 2019-2020 School Year is still open.
+Interested parents may visit the Open Enrollment page and fill out an application here.

 Greetings to you in Jesus Christ!
 We’re glad you found our website.
 Some of our pages are currently being updated, so if you’re unable to find what you’re looking for in the meantime, please contact the webmaster.